 peak time means a period beginning at 1 pm and ending at 8 pm.

-(2) For the purposes of this Division, a consumer exceeds the applicable peak allowance in relation to a tariff if, on a peak day, the consumer consumes more electricity during 1 or more hours in a peak time than the applicable peak allowance for the tariff, unless —
+(2) For the purposes of this Division, a consumer to whom electricity is supplied at premises at a MyPower tariff exceeds the applicable peak allowance in relation to the tariff if, on a peak day, the consumer consumes more electricity at those premises during 1 or more hours in a peak time than the applicable peak allowance for the tariff, unless —

-(a) the contract under which the electricity is supplied has been in force for a period of 14 days or fewer; or
+(a) on the relevant day, electricity has been supplied to the consumer at the premises at a MyPower tariff for 14 or fewer continuous days; or

 (b) the corporation considers that on the relevant day the consumer was affected by an emergency event (for example, a cyclone or bushfire).